Government Aid

 Housing

 Mortgages, property taxes, utilities, and other housing expenses may be manageable with a full-time job.
 For retired seniors, these costs can easily add up and become overwhelming.
-The U.S. Department of Housing and Urban Development can help seniors through public housing, housing vouchers, and multifamily subsidized housing.
+The U.S. Department of Housing and Urban Development helps seniors through public housing, housing vouchers, and multifamily subsidized housing.
 Various programs also help with utility bills, weatherization, home repair, and property taxes.

 Medical and Health